embeddedgo/embeddedgo.github.io/_posts/2019-11-19-porting_go_to_microcontrollers_part1.md

 The starting point is easy but requires a lot of work.
 Make Go recognize your new GOOS/GOARCH (in my case linux/thumb) and implement it using some existing port (in my case linux/arm).
 At the effect you obtain two ports that generate identical code.

-To do this you need to find all architecture debpendent code.
+To do this you need to find all architecture dependent code.
 In case of compiler, assembler and linker the *find* command with `-exec grep` option is your best friend.
 In case of the runtime and the standard library you should search for all \*_GOARCH.\* files and copy them with your NEWGOARCH name.
 You should also search for all files with `// +build.*GOARCH` directive and add your NEWGOARCH to it.

 #### The Assembler